NETWAYS/foreman-training/provisioning/02_configuration.md

 * Change the Installation media "CentOS mirror" to the local repo
 * Associate the PXELinux template "Kickstart default PXELinux" with CentOS
-* Associate the Provision template "Kickstart RHEL default" with CentOS
+* Associate the Provision template "Kickstart default" with CentOS
 * Associate the operating system with the Partition table "Kickstart default", Installation media "CentOS mirror", select the Templates and set parameter "enable-puppetlabs-puppet5-repo" to "true"